 When administered correctly and monitored carefully, the drug works and all is well.
-However, when too much Pitocin is used, or when it is used for too long, the corresponding decrease in uterine blood flow may reduce the baby's oxygen to the point where permanent birth-related injuries such as cerebral palsy or hypoxic ischemic encephalopathy occur.
+However, when too much Pitocin is used, or when it is used for too long, the corresponding decrease in uterine blood flow may reduce the baby’s oxygen to the point where permanent birth-related injuries such as hypoxic ischemic encephalopathy and cerebral palsy occur.

 When Pitocin is used, electronic fetal monitoring becomes absolutely necessary for both mother and child.
 Pitocin’s primary risk to unborn babies comes from the decreases in blood supply and oxygen levels often associated with its use.
 When not monitored carefully, this can lead to various types of hypoxic or anoxic birth injuries, including cerebral palsy.

-Don't wait to take legal action if you or a loved one sustained serious injuries due to mistakes made by medical professionals while inducing labor.
-Under Illinois and Wisconsin law, there are deadlines (known as the statute of limitations) for filing a lawsuit against health care providers.
+Don’t wait to take legal action if you or a loved one sustained serious injuries due to mistakes made by medical professionals while inducing labor.
+Under Illinois, Wisconsin and other States’ laws, there are deadlines (known as the statute of limitations) for filing a lawsuit against health care providers or they become forever time-barred.